w3c/wcag3/informative/act-rules/web/sign-language-available-prerecorded.md

 ### Passed example 2

-Providing an adjacent link to a video with sign language interpretation for audio only content.
+Providing an adjacent link to a video with sign language interpretation for audio-only content.

 ```html
   <h3>Latest podcast</h3>